greaterlouisvilleproject/puma-to-taxsim/README.md

 - Convert PUMA data into a dataset that can be feed into the TAXSIM program;
 - Take the output from the TAXSIM model and calculate aggregate household tax liabilities; and
 - Subtract household tax liabilities from household income to create a variable signifying household post-tax income.

+The file `nc_tax_liabilities.csv` contains an example of the output.
+It shows the tax liabilities of all PUMA households in North Carolina from 2006 to 2017.